NikolajCS/post-install-config/README.md

 We can configure teams, > Admin Panel > Agents > Teams > Add New Team > You can assign certain agents to the team if you wish
 ![image](https://github.com/user-attachments/assets/f6aa1e52-5742-4e92-b18b-8b6195e9423a)

 For this tutorial I will allow anyone to create tickets within my osTicket system.
-But if you want better security and only want to allow registered users to create tickets,  We can change it in > Admin Panel > Settings > User Settings > Check the box "Registration Required"
+If you want stronger security and only want to allow registered users to create tickets,  We can change it in > Admin Panel > Settings > User Settings > Check the box "Registration Required"

 ![image](https://github.com/user-attachments/assets/eabb5c55-77a1-4a24-9f9d-f166fef067f6)